sonelrubin/dynamics-365-contact-center/contact-center/implement/system-requirements-contact-center.md

 ## Provision Dynamics 365 Contact Center

-To enable the omnichannel capabilities in your org, see [Provision Omnichannel for Customer Service](/dynamics365/customer-service/implement/omnichannel-provision-license).
+To enable the omnichannel capabilities in your org, see [Provision channels](/dynamics365/customer-service/implement/omnichannel-provision-license).

 > [!NOTE]
 >